MarceloVelludo/Titanic-Kaggle/README.md

  - Matplotlib
  - Seaborn

-The first version finished with a accuracy of ~0.77.
+The first version finished with an accuracy of ~0.77.